chrisSWEcodes/tpot_virustotal_hashcheck/README.md

 It will also log some aspects, check inside compressed files and not bother the VT api twice for the same hash.

-Sign up for a free API ket here: https://www.virustotal.com/
+Sign up for a free account and API key here: https://www.virustotal.com/

 Get the awesome T-POT from here: